-Upon application, an applicant will be required to complete a 2212 (Declaration of Support and Maintenance) for each absent person that may have an obligation to provide support.

-- The Family Support Worker continues to monitor the support activities which may include attending Family Court, determining support adequacy, negotiating private agreements and working with other "family" agencies. - In cases of the absent person (payor) having no ability to provide support; or there is a history of family violence, a temporary waiver may be considered.
-In certain cases a permanent support waiver may be necessary.
+- Upon application, an applicant will be required to complete a 2212 (Declaration of Support and Maintenance) for each absent person who has been determined to have an obligation to provide spousal support. - In cases of the absent person (payor) having no ability to provide support; or there is a history of family violence, a temporary waiver may be considered.
+In certain cases a permanent support waiver may be necessary. - Due to recent changes with child support income exemption, the 2212 (Declaration of Support and Maintenance) is no longer mandatory to pursue child support.
+The use of the form is encouraged to be used to serve as a resource to help those clients who elect to pursue child support. - The Family Support Worker continues to provide assistance and support to applicants.
+This may include providing information on process, assisting in completing forms, determining support adequacy, and negotiating private agreements.